 The logic of power exploits the logic of fear.

-Courage, though, may override fear & confront power.
+Courage, though, may override fear and confront power.

 The logic of courage enables the logic of resistance.